aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 - **ClusterId** - the PCS cluster ID.
 The reconcile Lambda uses it to scope cleanup to this cluster's nodes.
 - **DomainName** - the zone name.
 Leave blank to use `<ClusterId>.pcs.local`.
-Must be unique per cluster within the VPC.
+Must be unique per cluster within the VPC, **and must be a name nothing else in your organization resolves** - the zone overrides DNS for it across the whole VPC.
+Lowercase, ending in `.internal` or `.local`.
 - **RecordTTL** - the TTL in seconds for node records.
 Defaults to `60`.
 - **ReconcileIntervalMinutes** - how often the reconcile Lambda runs.
-Defaults to `5`;
-  must be greater than 0.
+Defaults to `5`, minimum `3`.
+Below that, EventBridge rejects the schedule expression and invocations would overlap the function's timeout.
 - **ClusterTagKey** - the EC2 tag that carries the cluster ID.
-Defaults to `aws:pcs:cluster-id`; rarely changed.
+Defaults to `aws:pcs:cluster-id`.
+Leave it alone unless you know why you are changing it: the default is in a reserved namespace that cannot be forged, and a value matching no instances makes reconcile skip its pass.

 When the stack shows `CREATE_COMPLETE`, open its **Outputs** tab.
 You use: